University of Gothenburg

 Molecular pathology and therapeutics

-Within the Molecular pathology and therapeutics research area, the development of new biomarkers or methods to study biomarkers are being investigated.
+Within the Molecular pathology and therapeutics research area, the development of new biomarkers or methods to study biomarkers are being investigated by our researchers.
 These include biomarkers in the blood or other routine diagnostic samples from patients with melanoma, gynecological cancers, childhood cancers and prostate cancer.

 Tumour immunology